Online Sunshine Logo

 (7) Programs established in the Everglades Agricultural Area must include opportunities to obtain the qualifications and skills necessary for jobs related to federal and state restoration projects, the Airglades Airport in Hendry County, an inland port in Palm Beach County, or other industries with verifiable, demonstrated interest in operating within the Everglades Agricultural Area and in counties that provide for water storage and dispersed water storage that are located in rural areas of opportunity as described in s.
 288.0656.

-(8) The Department of Economic Opportunity shall adopt rules to implement this section.
+(8) The Department of Commerce shall adopt rules to implement this section.